GameHackFan/pssme/README.md

 You can access the editor [here](https://gamehackfan.github.io/pssme/).
 <br/><br/>

+I didn't realize that a random rom for any level over easy might generate way too much bosses when you're facing the boss of the level.
+I will fix soon.
+<br/><br/>

 Version 0.4 Changes:
   - Custom random mode enemy group bug fix.
   - Fixed a bug with the position X range out of the limits of the game causing enemies placed on the left to spawn on the right.